Skip to main content

 Here is what different hour ranges mean for a used dozer, what you should expect at each level, and how it affects your buying decision and financing options.

-0 - 2,000Low HoursNear-new condition, original undercarriage, minimal wearEasiest to finance, best rates, longest terms
+0 - 2,000Low HoursNear-new condition, original undercarriage, minimal wearStrongest collateral — best rates, longest terms, lowest down

-2,000 - 5,000ModerateProven machine, first undercarriage may be nearing replacementVery financeable, standard terms
+2,000 - 5,000ModerateProven machine, first undercarriage may be nearing replacementStraightforward — standard terms and down payment

-5,000 - 8,000Working MachineUndercarriage likely replaced depending on application, powertrain solid if maintainedFinanceable with good lender, standard down payment
+5,000 - 8,000Working MachineUndercarriage likely replaced depending on application, powertrain solid if maintainedFinanceable — value-driven, may want a recent undercarriage to hold the term

-8,000 - 12,000High HoursMultiple undercarriage changes, engine and transmission need monitoringSome lenders cautious, shorter terms, more down
+8,000 - 12,000High HoursMultiple undercarriage changes, engine and transmission need monitoringTighter structure — more down or a shorter term to offset lower value, not a flat decline

-12,000 - 18,000Very HighMajor powertrain work likely done or due, significant maintenance historyHarder to finance, private lenders, short terms
+12,000 - 18,000Very HighMajor powertrain work likely done or due, significant maintenance historyShorter terms, more down; broker or specialized lenders fit best

-18,000+ExtremeFull rebuild likely done or needed, frame fatigue possible on smaller machinesMost lenders pass, cash or specialized lending
+18,000+ExtremeFull rebuild likely done or needed, frame fatigue possible on smaller machinesAppraisal-led — a documented or Certified Rebuild can restore financeable life

 These ranges apply to mid-size dozers like the Cat D6, John Deere 750, or Komatsu D65.
 Smaller dozers (Cat D3, D4, John Deere 450) have lower thresholds — shift everything down by about 20-30%.
 Larger production dozers (Cat D8, D9, D10) are built heavier and can tolerate higher hours — shift everything up by 20-30%.